Believe it or not but luxury food products might be the grocery thief eating up your budget.

 - Lesson 5– Where are the best places to grocery shop?

 - Lesson 6– How to avoid mass marketing ploys at the grocery store?

 - Lesson 7– Well, you get the picture, and I’ve written posts on all the above topics.

 Grocery Shopping Challenge

-If you think that walking into a grocery store without any prior prep work is the best way to save money on groceries then go for it.
+If you think walking into a grocery store without prep work is the best way to save money on groceries, then go for it.

-Over the past 5 years of investigating grocery stores and customer shopping habits including our own, we stand firm that you must shop with a plan.
+Over the past five years of investigating grocery stores and customer shopping habits, including our own, we know that you must shop with a plan.

 Here’s a scenario

 You have $21 to spend on food.

 Are any items in either shop below considered luxury food products for you?